wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 git clone https://github.com/nodejh/hugo-theme-mini themes/hugo-theme-mini/
 ```

-Now that you chose and obtained your theme, update your `theme` variable within you `config.toml` file to reflect the folder that houses your theme.
+Now that you chose and obtained your theme, update your `theme` variable within your` config.toml` file to reflect the folder that houses your theme.
 Your config should look something like this

 ```
 baseURL = 'yourwebsitename'